AndreWohnsland/CocktailBerry/docs/addons.md

 #### Using Selection for Dropdowns

 You may want to offer only a selection of values to the user.
-In this case, you provide a list of allowed values.
+In this case, you provide a list of allowed string values.
 The default value will be the first element of the options, but you can also define this value, if it should be another one.
 The GUI will then display a drop down, only showing the allowed values.
+Please take note, if you want types other than string, you need to convert them after you retrieve the value from the config.
+The dropdown element only support string values.

 ```python